Leaderboard

 Showing content with the highest reputation on 10/04/2019 in all areas

-I first met Don in the early summer of 1976 in Atlanta, and quickly realized that he was a show marketing genius.
+4. I first met Don in the early summer of 1976 in Atlanta, and quickly realized that he was a show marketing genius.
 I had just graduated from high school, and our band booster club was sponsoring the first DCI show in the southeast later that summer at Georgia Tech's Grant Field, part of a tour and series of shows that Don was promoting for DCI.
 I, along with our drum major, were marching that summer with the Birmingham Charioteers, a Class A corps from Alabama.
 Don flew into Atlanta for a week and he, my h.s drum major and myself spent several days going to all of the TV and radio stations in Atlanta pimping the upcoming Drums Across America show.
 It must have worked, because 14,000 people showed up at Grant Field to see the Blue Stars, Royal Crusaders, Crossmen, CapitolAires, Sancions, Black Knights, Charioteers and Bleu Raiders.
 Don later moved to Atlanta and started a very successful parade production company.
 Rest in Peace, Don.
-DCI sure could use your expertise now in maximizing the tour model.4 points
+DCI sure could use your expertise now in maximizing the tour model.

 2 points